bobbycomet/XKM-Multi-Kernel-Manager/README.md

   <img width="500" height="500" alt="com xanmod kernel manager" src="https://github.com/user-attachments/assets/0ab6fac5-b4ef-4be4-8450-049b7d278098" />
 </p>

+Made for Windows switchers to Ubuntu to have an easier time.
+No Terminal to add things you probably never heard of like PPAs.
+Just open, it will ask to auto add PPAs, install what you want, and remove what you want.
+Very easily done in the GUI, no code knowledge needed.
+For kernel testers, you have some nice features, see below.

 # XKM — Multi-Kernel Manager

 A simple graphical tool for managing Linux kernels on Ubuntu-based systems.
 Install, remove, and pin kernel versions without touching the terminal.

-Best used with: Kernel Autotune — https://github.com/bobbycomet/kernel-autotune-V2 (auto configures the kernel parameters) and Process Sentry — https://github.com/bobbycomet/Process-Sentry (keeps everything responsive)
+Best used with these tools for Windows switchers: Kernel Autotune — https://github.com/bobbycomet/kernel-autotune-V2 (auto configures the kernel parameters) and Process Sentry — https://github.com/bobbycomet/Process-Sentry (keeps everything responsive)

 <p align="center">
   <img src="https://raw.githubusercontent.com/bobbycomet/Appify/main/Griffin-G.png" alt="Griffin Screenshot" width="25%"/>